Browse by Tag

 Thinking of heading out from Melbourne to try your luck searching for gold in the Victorian Goldfields?
 We've got all the information you need to get started!

-By heading out from Melbourne to go prospecting, you're continuing on with a significant part of Australia's heritage.
+By heading out from Melbourne to go prospecting, you're continuing on with a significant part of Victoria's heritage.

 This very trek has roots stretching back to 1851, when thousands upon thousands of optimistic men and women headed from Melbourne to the goldfields of Victoria in hopes of striking it rich.